DrA1ex/JS_ParticleSystem/README.md

 /n_body/?backend=worker-mt&worker_threads=4&worker_mt_tree_strategy=hybrid
 ```

-The current recommended hybrid profile is `coarse` with split-first job release and hybrid job sorting enabled.
-This keeps coordinator-side tree preparation low, returns recursively spawned jobs to the coordinator early, and sorts hybrid jobs with a tail-oriented estimate.
+The current recommended hybrid profile is `coarse` with `worker_mt_hybrid_seed_jobs=auto`, split-first job release, and hybrid job sorting enabled.
+Auto seed width targets roughly one initial job per active subworker.
+This keeps the initial queue proportional to available parallelism while still allowing unexpectedly heavy deep branches to split recursively.
 The split-gain filter is kept as an experimental option and is disabled by default.

 Recommended comparison links: